Technologicat/unpythonic/doc/features.md

 ```

 When `x` is a round number in base-10, the ULP is not, because the usual kind of floats use base-2.

-For more reading, see [David Goldberg (1991): What every computer scientist should know about floating-point arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html), or for a [tl;dr](http://catplanet.org/tldr-cat-meme/) version, [the floating point guide](https://floating-point-gui.de/).

 ## Other